UCN-LANY-CaseStudies/CafeSanchez_v1/README.md

 The DAL typically includes methods for creating, reading, updating, and deleting (CRUD) data in the data storage, but the actual storage should be hidden from the methods using the data.
 It can be designed to work with different data storage technologies, making it easier to switch storage technology if necessary.

 In the Café Sanchez POS system, the DAL contains two interfaces; OrderDao and ProductDao.
 As the name implies they are data access objects, but since they are defined as interfaces, their implementation can be hidden from the methods using them, and it is possible to implement a dao class that communicates with an SQL Server or one that simply stores data in memory.
-It could also be useful to implement a fake dao class for test purposes.
+It could also be useful to implement fake dao classes for test purposes.

 **OrderDao Interface**

 **ProductDao Interface**

+**DaoFactory class**

 ![Data Access Layer][dataaccesslayer]

 ![E/R-Diagram][erdiagram]

-[architecture]: /Graphics/ "Architecture"
+[architecture]: /Graphics/layered_architecture_v1.png "Architecture"
 [mainwindow]: /Graphics/screen1.png "Main screen with active orders"
 [newordermodal]: /Graphics/screen2.png "Dialog for creating new orders"
 [businesslayer]: /Graphics/business_layer.png "Business Logic Layer"